 Find out more about opportunities to serve in South Sudan

-Andrew and Anna believe that God has specifically equipped and impassioned them to be part of this work through their medical and midwifery training, seeing their healthcare roles as a loving adornment of the gospel they proclaim.
-They hope to find opportunities to care holistically for members of the Laarim, addressing both their physical and spiritual needs in Jesus.
+Andrew and Anna believed that God had specifically equipped and impassioned them to be part of this work through their medical and midwifery training, seeing their healthcare roles as a loving adornment of the gospel they proclaim.
+They looked for opportunities to care holistically for members of the Laarim, addressing both their physical and spiritual needs in Jesus.

 Partner with the Beckhams